-Penrose Point State Park is a 165-acre marine and camping park on the shores of Puget Sound.
-The park has over 2 miles of saltwater frontage on Mayo Cove and Carr Inlet.
-Wildlife, birds, and forested terrain make this a beautiful park.
-The park sets on the shores of Mayo Cove and Carr Inlet and offers a wide variety of water activities.
-Impressive stands of fir and cedar share space with ferns, rhododendrons, wildlife and birds.
+Penrose Point State Park is a richly forested, 165-acre marine and camping park on the shores of Puget Sound.
+The park has nearly 2 miles of saltwater frontage on Mayo Cove and Carr Inlet.

 Discover Pass: A Discover Pass is required for vehicle access to state parks for day use.
 For more information about the Discover Pass and exemptions, please visit the Discover Pass web page.